All-China Women's Federation: 1949–1966: Founding and early years

 To emphasize the contribution of women, the Five Good Family Campaign was introduced in 1956 to acknowledge efforts in areas such as education, managing the household, establishing connections with neighbors, keeping the house clean, and self-improvement.
-Promoting this campaign and ideology was important to the ACWF, and it encouraged local chapters to form women’s congresses to spread the message.
+Promoting this campaign and ideology was important to the ACWF, and it encouraged local chapters to form women's congresses to spread the message.

 Around 1957, the ACWF entered a new phase, dropping "Democratic" from its name, as the federation was formally incorporated in the party structure.
 It entered the administrative hierarchy of the state, and declared itself a mass organization.
 Formal inclusion into the state apparatus altered some of the duties of the ACWF.
 The ACWF was now responsible for spreading political propaganda among women, guaranteeing the inclusion of women in political campaigns, marketing the campaigns to Chinese women, and organizing parades, meetings and demonstrations to encourage female participation in campaigning.
 The CCP sought to use the ACWF to promote its gender-specific ideas and create a formal channel to mobilize women.
 The ACWF also established affiliations with other mass movements: The YWCA of China and the Women Personnel Section of the Trade Union.

+In the period prior to the Cultural Revolution, the ACWF was among organizations which hosted birth planning exhibitions to educate the public about contraception, abortion, IUDs, and sterilization procedures.

 In addition to this, the ACWF played an important role internationally for the CCP.
 As a communist country in the Cold War, China had difficulty establishing diplomatic connections.
-ACWF was able to reach out to women’s movements abroad, and even hosted 23 delegations from other parts of the world for the Asia Women’s Representative Conference in December 1949.
+ACWF was able to reach out to women's movements abroad, and even hosted 23 delegations from other parts of the world for the Asia Women's Representative Conference in December 1949.
 This enabled the PRC to go around the diplomatic blockade and forge connections with other countries.
 However, soon the Cultural Revolution would begin in China, which forced the ACWF to discontinue many of its policies.